Indian 2: Marketing

 The film's final trailer was released on 25 June 2024.
-It received unfavourable response from viewers, with particular criticism towards Haasan's makeup, Shankar's direction and the writing; some noted the absence of deceased writer Sujatha, whose contributions to the 1996 were instrumental in its success.
+It received an unfavourable response from viewers, with particular criticism towards Haasan's makeup, Shankar's direction and the writing; some noted the absence of deceased writer Sujatha, whose contributions to the 1996 film were instrumental in its success.
 Viewers also questioned the title character's seemingly flawless agility and reflexes, despite him evidently being over 100 years old.
-To this, Shankar cited the existence of Lu Zijian, a Chinese martial artist who was able to do the same at the age of 120 years.

 Release

 Theatrical

 Indian 2 was released worldwide on 12 July 2024 in standard and IMAX formats.
 In April 2023, Udhayanidhi Stalin stated that they were currently planning on releasing the film in theatres during summer (April–June 2024), as it featured extensive visual effects and needed to be completed within the end of 2023.
-Following a year, on 6 April 2024, the production houses officially announced that the film would theatrically release worldwide that June.
+A year later, on 6 April 2024, the production houses officially announced that the film would theatrically release worldwide that June.
 However, after a month, the film was revealed to have been postponed to 12 July, due to a few unfinished post-production works and the makers not wanting to compromise on the quality.
 Indian 2 was the first Indian film to be released in the 4DX format in Saudi Arabia.

 Distribution

-Asian Suresh Entertainment LLP and Sri Lakshmi Films acquired the distribution rights of the film in Telangana for ₹24 crore.
-Sree Gokulam Movies bought the distribution rights for Kerala, and Romeo Pictures did so for Karnataka.
+Sree Gokulam Movies bought the film's distribution rights for Kerala, and Romeo Pictures did so for Karnataka.
 Pen Marudhar acquired the North India distribution rights.
-Lyca Productions, in association with Film Distribution Network, acquired the overseas distribution rights and will release the film throughout the countries themselves; except for Malaysia, whose distribution rights were acquired by 3 Dot Movies.
+In Malaysia, the distribution rights were acquired by 3 Dot Movies.